sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 └ +layout.svelte
 ```

-There is no way to break out of the root layout.
-You can be sure that it's always present in your app and for example put app-wide UI or behavior in it.

 #### +layout@

 Like pages, layouts can _themselves_ break out of their parent layout hierarchy, using the same technique.
 For example, a `+layout@.svelte` component would reset the hierarchy for all its child routes.